rebing/graphql-laravel/README.md

 http://homestead.app/graphql?query=query+FetchUserByID($id:Int){user(id:$id){id,email}}&params={"id":123}
 ```

-Notice that your client side framework might use another parameter name than `variables`.
-You can customize the parameter name to anything your client is using by adjusting
-the `params_key` in the `graphql.php` configuration file.

 ### Custom field

 You can also define a field as a class if you want to reuse it in multiple types.